top of page

 • How do we learn to map different kinds of meanings to different kinds of words?

-• How does online speech processing vary across different types of speech (e.g., native or non-native accents) and populations (e.g., for bilingual children or children who are late talkers)?
+• How does online speech processing vary across different types of speech?

 Publications